fjahr/cisa-research/contribute.md

 ### Full-agg

-- Develop an interactive signature scheme compatible with Bitcoin that is provably secure
+- Review DahLIAS, the proposal for an interactive signature scheme that is compatible with full-agg
 - Draft a BIP
 - Draft an implementation